bigbrett/cs258-project/README.md

     -kernel <path>/uImage -dtb <path>/devicetree.dtb --initrd <path>/uramdisk.image.gz`

 and you should now see the system boot on the emulated zynq processor core

+# Running modified OpenSSL/cryptodev code
+The Cryptodev-linux module has to be used in order to give openSSL access to our accelerators.
+It enables userspace application access to Crypto API backend modules already present in the kernel.

+Since such API is not available by default on Linux distributions, the OpenSSL has to be recompiled with additional flags:

+cd /path/to/cryptodev-linux
+./configure -DHAVE_CRYPTODEV -DUSE_CRYPTODEV_DIGESTS
+make
+sudo make install

+apt-get source openssl
+cd openssl-*/
+sed -i -e "s/CONFARGS  =/CONFARGS = -DHAVE_CRYPTODEV -DUSE_CRYPTODEV_DIGESTS/" debian/rules
+dch -i "Enabled cryptodev support" debuild sudo dpkg -i ../openssl*.deb